 I am currently working on filming tutorials and courses on Skillshare and building a YouTube channel for watercolour and calligraphy tips & hacks!
 The long-term plan is to truly get into editorial/packaging/licensing illustration and focus on food and botanical illustration.

 But most of all I try to focus on the present day and make sure I make progress and add some value to the world every day.
 That’s my greatest motivation.
 If the mindset is right and we follow our bliss, the rest just falls into place beautifully.

 Follow Jola on Instagram @jolapictures

-Pop in-store or shop online for everything you'll need to get you started with your next project.
-Our staff artists will be more than happy to give you advice on materials.
+Shop online for everything you'll need to get you started with your next project.
 Don't forget to hashtag #cassart on social media to show us your creations.